Academic Discovery Program (ADP)

 Diocesan Scholar Program

-Seniors attending Catholic high schools in the Archdiocese of Philadelphia, and Catholic private schools are eligible for this program.
+Rising seniors attending Catholic high schools in the Archdiocese of Philadelphia, and Catholic private schools are eligible for this program.
+They attend in-person college courses taught on La Salle’s campus, by La Salle professors, with other college students.
 Applications and selections are managed by The Archdiocese.
+Each student may enroll in two La Salle courses per semester (fall and spring).

 La Salle University emphasizes the need for a strong basis in the humanities and the development of specific skills for all undergraduates.
 For this reason, all students are required to complete a core curriculum which fulfills the University’s institutional learning objectives, along with intensive study in a specific discipline.
 The curricular structure of the University Honors Program follows the general University model, but with modifications that recognize the needs and abilities of the highly motivated and intellectually gifted student.